Wall Street pulls near its all-time high

-NEW YORK (AP) — The U.S. stock market is rising near its record levels on Wednesday as mixed data on the economy keeps alive hopes that a cut to interest rates is coming soon.
+NEW YORK (AP) — U.S. stocks rose near their record levels on Wednesday as mixed data on the economy kept alive hopes that a cut to interest rates is coming soon.

-The S&P 500 climbed 0.4% and pulled within 0.5% of its all-time high set in late October.
-The Dow Jones Industrial Average was up 450 points, or 0.9%, with an hour remaining in trading, and the Nasdaq composite was 0.3% higher.
+The S&P 500 gained 0.3% and pulled within 0.6% of its all-time high set in late October.
+The Dow Jones Industrial Average climbed 408 points, or 0.9%, and the Nasdaq composite added 0.2%.

-The biggest jump in the S&P 500 came from Micochip Technology, which leaped 9.8% after saying it expects sales and profit for the final months of the year to come in at the high end of the forecasted ranges it earlier gave.
-CEO Steve Sanghi said business is doing better than expected,and it's reducing inventory levels.
+The biggest jump in the S&P 500 came from Microchip Technology, which leaped 12.2% after saying it expects sales and profit for the final months of the year to come in at the high end of the forecasted ranges it earlier gave.
+CEO Steve Sanghi said business is doing better than expected, and it’s reducing inventory levels.

-Marvell Technology was another winner and rose 7.3% after the supplier of semiconductor products delivered a stronger profit for the latest quarter than analysts expected.
-CEO Matt Murphy credited strong demand for its data center products, while also announcing a $3.25 billion purchase of Celestial AI to bolster its artificial-intelligence infrastructure business.
+Marvell Technology was another winner and rose 7.9% after the supplier of semiconductor products delivered a stronger profit for the latest quarter than analysts expected.
+CEO Matt Murphy credited demand for its data center products, while also announcing a purchase of Celestial AI to bolster its artificial-intelligence infrastructure business.
+The deal’s price tag could top $3.25 billion.

 While the surprisingly weak report from ADP may be discouraging for people looking for jobs, it also bolstered expectations that the Federal Reserve will cut its main interest rate next week.
-If the Fed does, that would be the third such cut this year in hopes of helping the slowing job market.
+If the Fed does, that would be the third cut of the year in hopes of helping the slowing job market.

 Investors love lower interest rates because they boost prices for investments and can charge up the economy.